-We believe our existing cash as of December 31, 2016 together with the proceeds from our January 2017 note and warrant issuances and March 2017 stock sale will provide adequate financial resources to fund our planned operations through March 2017.
+We believe our existing cash as of September 30, 2017 together with the \$21.7 million of proceeds from the sale and issuance of our Series A Convertible and warrants to GMS Tenshi in October 2017 will provide adequate financial resources to fund our planned operations through June 2018.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We will need to raise substantial additional capital in order to commence any Phase 3 clinical trials of, receive approval for and commercialize ONS-3010 and ONS-1045 and commence clinical trials for any of our other pipeline candidates.
-We plan to finance our future operations with a combination of proceeds from the issuance of equity securities, the issuance of additional debt, potential strategic collaborations and revenues from potential future product sales, if any.
+We plan to finance our future operations with a combination of proceeds from providing contract development and manufacturing services for a fee, the issuance of equity securities, the issuance of additional debt, potential strategic collaborations and revenues from potential future product sales, if any.
 If we raise additional capital through the sale of equity or convertible debt securities, your ownership will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a holder of our common stock.
 There are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of ONS-3010, ONS-1045 or any other current or future biosimilar product candidates.
 If we are unable to secure adequate additional funding, our business, operating results, financial condition and cash flows may be materially and adversely affected.